 Vinegar is mentioned as the “go-to” cleaner in virtually all the posts and videos you will ever see on the subject of natural cleaners.
 However, if misused, it quite literally has the power to kill you!

-In this article, I will enlighten you to the dangers of five things that you should never mix with vinegar when cleaning.
+In this article, I will enlighten you on the dangers of five things that you should never mix with vinegar when cleaning.

 All that being said, vinegar is still a vital tool in your natural cleaning toolkit.
 When used alongside other natural cleaners such as baking soda, Castile soap, and essential oils, the results can be simply amazing.
 Unfortunately, it’s when we start mixing these products that our problems really begin.